alexweininger/recent-pdf/README.md

 RecentPDF is a simple and helpful Chrome extension to make accessing PDF files quick and easy.

-**You can download and install RecentPDF from the Chrome webstore [here](https://chrome.google.com/webstore/detail/recent-pdf/ihjgdammecebcjinfmllgniaeneabkdk).**
+**You can download and install RecentPDF from the Chrome Webstore [here](https://chrome.google.com/webstore/detail/recent-pdf/ihjgdammecebcjinfmllgniaeneabkdk).**

 # ![error][screenshot]

 ## Features

-- Pop up displaying recently view or downloaded **local** and **online** PDF files.
+- Pop up message displaying recently view or downloaded **local** and **online** PDF files.
 - Ability to open local PDF file in file explorer.
 - Open PDF file in PDF viewer of choice.

 ## Getting Started

-1. Fork or clone the this repository.
+1. Fork or clone this repository.

-2. open Chrome, and then go to your extensions page. [chrome://extensions/](chrome://extensions/)
+2. Open Chrome, and then go to your extensions page. [chrome://extensions/](chrome://extensions/)

 3. In the top right, make sure 'Developer Mode' is enabled.